-19th ICCRTS

-Title of Paper (15 word max)

-Topic(s) choose one primary topic and two alternates from the topics listed above.

-Name of Author(s)

-Student Paper (if appropriate, see eligibility requirements below)

-Point of Contact (POC) who will be responsible for all correspondence with the ICCRTS team.
+20th ICCRTS Title of Paper (15 word max) Topic(s) choose one primary topic and two alternates from the topics listed above.
+Name of Author(s) Student Paper (if appropriate, see eligibility requirements below) Point of Contact (POC) who will be responsible for all correspondence with the ICCRTS team.
+POC Name POC Organization POC Complete Address POC Telephone POC E-mail Address Abstract (300 word maximum)

-POC Name

-POC Organization

-POC Complete Address

-POC Telephone

-POC E-mail Address

-Abstract (300 word maximum)

-In addition to the abstract, we encourage authors to submit an outline for the full paper.
-This will enable us to provide more useful feedback early in the review process.
+In addition to the abstract, we encourage authors to submit an outline for the full paper which will enable us to provide early feedback.